We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Friction Removal, Not Just Speed

 The obvious narrative is "AI writes code faster, so teams with AI ship more."
 That's partially true, but it misses the bigger picture.
-AI's primary impact isn't speed — it's friction removal.
+AI's primary impact isn't speed.
+It's friction removal.

 Junior Engineers Become Productive Faster